-Since then, our unprecedented journey has produced a diverse business model that spans approximately 200 countries and territories around the world and embraces 16 owned and licensed brands with millions of loyal customers.
-And as we continue to grow, we will hold true to the values that have guided us thus far: fairness, dedication, and the pursuit of opportunity.
+Since then, our unprecedented journey has produced a diverse business model that spans approximately 200 countries and territories around the world and embraces a family of owned and licensed brands with millions of loyal customers.

 To explore the many notable moments that have made Wolverine Worldwide the company it is today, please click on each decade below.

 1883 - The company that would become Wolverine Worldwide, Inc. is founded by G.A.
 Krause, who believed in the possibility of opportunity.